jokob-sk/NetAlertX/front/plugins/README.md

 * Creating a script to create FAKE devices based on user input via custom settings
 * ...at this point the limitation is mostly the creativity rather than the capability (there might be edge cases and a need to support more form controls for user input off custom settings, but you probably get the idea)

 If you wish to develop a plugin, please check the existing plugin structure.
-Once the settings are saved by the user they need to be removed from the `pialert.conf` file manually if you want to re-initialize them from the `config.json` of the plugin.
+Once the settings are saved by the user they need to be removed from the `app.conf` file manually if you want to re-initialize them from the `config.json` of the plugin.

 Again, please read the below carefully if you'd like to contribute with a plugin yourself.
 This documentation file might be outdated, so double-check the sample plugins as well.